vinilka8/Liatrio_simple_app/README.md

 Liatrio Simple Application

-This is a simple application that exposes the REST api, and returns json object
+This is a simple application that exposes the REST api as part of FLASK framework,
-    {"message":"Automate all the things!","timestamp":1652983641}
+    and returns json object {"message":"Automate all the things!","timestamp":1652983641}

 Prerequisite: